luau-lang/rfcs/docs/vector-library.md

 Calculates the magnitude of a given vector.

-`vector.unit(vec: vector): vector`
+`vector.normalized(vec: vector): vector`

-Returns the unit vector (aka normalized vector) of a given vector.
+Returns the normalized version (aka unit vector) of a given vector.

 `vector.cross(vecA: vector, vecB: vector): vector`